 The LSAT (Law School Admission Test)

-The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
+The Law School Admission Test (LSAT) is a half-day, standardized test administered several times each year at designated testing centers throughout the world.
 All American Bar Association (ABA)-approved law schools require applicants to take the LSAT as part of their admission process.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.

 In the United States and Canada the LSAT is administered on Saturdays, except in June, when it is generally administered on a Monday.
 For Saturday Sabbath observers, the test is also administered on a weekday following Saturday administrations.
 Many law schools require that the LSAT be taken by December for admission the following fall.
 However, taking the test earlier—in June or September—is often advised.